 Patients taking hormone replacement therapy (HRT) must contact their prescribing physician to discuss stopping HRT two to four weeks before and two weeks after surgery.

 Avoid taking medications like Viagra, Coumadin, Plavix, drinking herbal tea, and taking herbal supplements like Ginkgo, Vitamin E, Garlic, St. John’s Wort, and Echinacea two weeks before the surgery and two weeks after.
-Discuss pausing the use of these and similar medicines with your prescribing physician and with Dr. Bared, as they may increase bleeding after rhinoplasty.
+Discuss pausing the use of these and similar medicines with your prescribing physician and with Dr. Bared, as they may affect the blood flow and increase bleeding after rhinoplasty.

-Patients must arrange for a friend or family member to bring them home after the surgery, as it is not safe to travel home alone after rhinoplasty.
+Patients must arrange for a friend or family member to bring them home after the surgery, as it is not safe to travel home alone after the cosmetic procedure.
 Having help with meals and small tasks during the first days after the surgery may also be beneficial.